compss211/nlp-analysis-social-text/README.md

 ## Overview

-This repository contains both a **Word Embeddings Lab** and **HW5: Multi-Document NLP Analysis** focusing on conversations in Reddit's r/ChangeMyView community.
-Students will first complete a hands-on lab exploring word embeddings for social text analysis, then apply these skills to a comprehensive homework analyzing discourse patterns across linked posts and comments.
+This assignment focuses on conversations in Reddit's r/ChangeMyView community.
+You will apply your NLP skills to analyze discourse patterns across linked posts and comments from this community.

 ### Learning Objectives

-**Word Embeddings Lab**:
-- Apply pre-trained word embeddings to social media text
-- Create and interpret semantic axes for social concepts
-- Analyze bias and semantic relationships in word embeddings
-- Compare discourse patterns across different communities

-**HW5 Multi-Document NLP**:
 - Link and analyze multiple related text documents
 - Compare language patterns between posts (arguments) and comments (responses)
 - Apply word embeddings to analyze social discourse dynamics